-The observed flight of Phidippus during jumps was essentially ballistic (see Figure 11), until braking on the dragline intervened.
+The observed flight of Phidippus during jumps was essentially ballistic (see Figure 11) until they braked on the dragline.
 For the range and velocity of jumps shown here, air resistance (or gliding) effects were looked for, but were not observed.
-For smaller and lighter salticids, it is possible that these effects could still be found.
-One salticid species (previously called Saitis volans!) in which the males have conspicuous flaps on the telsoma (opisthosoma) was once thought to have the ability to glide.
-There are no obvious adaptations that would allow salticids to maintain control of their orientation during active gliding, free of the dragline.
+For smaller and lighter salticids, it is possible that some gliding effects could still be found.
+However, there are no obvious adaptations that would allow salticids to maintain control of their orientation during active gliding, free of the dragline.
+Euophryine Australian salticids of the genus Maratus, in which the males have conspicuous lateral flaps on the opisthosoma, were once thought to have the ability to glide (Pickard-Cambridge 1874).
+These flaps are now recognized as ornaments used in courtship (Waldock 2007, 2008, Hill 2009, Otto and Hill 2010).